ArmandoDLaRosa/Gene-Nucleotides-Counter/README.md

         Re (regular expressions) library application:

           The script checks the longest sequence of repeated nucleotides for each of the A, C, T and G nucleotides.
-          It also checks the times the longest sequence appears in the gene.
+          It tells how long is that sequence, and also checks the times it appears in the gene.